Marc Kennedy: Juniors

+Mens

 After 2-time World Junior Champion John Morris moved to Alberta in 2003, Kennedy joined his team at second position.
 In 2004, they lost the Canada Cup final to Randy Ferbey.
 In 2006, both Morris and Kennedy joined 2-time Brier champion Kevin Martin on his new team.

 In 2008, Kennedy won the Brier and the World Championships as a member of the team.
 They repeated their Brier win in 2009, going undefeated for a second straight year and setting a record for consecutive Brier games won (26) previously held by the Ferbey foursome.
 In 2010, Kennedy won an Olympic Gold Medal in Vancouver with Kevin Martin, John Morris and Ben Hebert as Team Canada defeated Thomas Ulsrud of Norway 6-3 in the Gold Medal Game.

 After a win at the Alberta provincials, Kennedy headed with Team Martin to the 2011 Tim Hortons Brier.
 They went through the round robin with a 9-2 win–loss record and lost the page 3 vs. 4 playoff game to Ontario and the bronze medal game to Newfoundland/Labrador.
 Kennedy left the Brier before the bronze medal game because he and his wife were expecting a new child.

 In 2013, Kennedy and Team Martin won the Alberta provincials with a close win over Kevin Koe to earn a berth in the 2013 Tim Hortons Brier in their hometown Edmonton.
 On the first day, Kennedy won the Ford Hot Shots skills and shot-making competition that preceded the start of round-robin play.
 The team played in the 2013 Canadian Olympic Curling Trials, finishing third.

 Following Kevin Martin's retirement from curling in 2014, Kennedy joined Team Kevin Koe at third.
 They played in their first Brier together in 2015, finishing with a 6-5 record, missing the playoffs.
 In December 2015, Kennedy, along with his teammates, claimed the first berth in the 2017 Canadian Olympic Curling Trials with their Canada Cup victory in Grande Prairie, AB.
 The team continued their winning ways that season by winning the 2016 Tim Hortons Brier and a gold medal at the 2016 World Men's Curling Championship.
 Representing Team Canada as defending champions, the team lost in the final of the 2017 Tim Hortons Brier.

 The team would go on to win the 2017 Olympic Trials and represented Canada at the 2018 Winter Olympics, finishing fourth.

 Following the 2017-18 season, Kennedy announced he would take a break from competitive curling to heal injuries and focus on family.
 He subsequently took a position as national team program performance consultant with Curling Canada.
 He was invited to play third for team Brad Jacobs at the 2018 Canada Cup, to fill in for Ryan Fry, who took a couple of events off, following unsportsmanlike behaviour from an event he played in.
 Kennedy's addition to the team worked out, and they would win the event.
 Kennedy announced in March 2019 that he would join Team Jacobs to replace Ryan Fry for the next three curling seasons.